See which pages Google can find and index on your site, and learn about any indexing problems encountered.

-This page is a duplicate of another page, but is not marked as such.
-Google has chosen another page as the canonical for this page, and so will not serve this page in Search.
+This page is a duplicate of another page, although it doesn't indicate a preferred canonical page.
+Google has chosen the other page as the canonical for this page, and so will not serve this page in Search.
 You can Inspect this URL to see which URL Google considers canonical for this page.

-If you think that Google has chosen the right page as canonical, there's nothing else you need to do.
-If you think that Google has chosen the wrong URL as canonical, you can explicitly mark the canonical for this page.
-If you think this page is not a duplicate of the Google-chosen canonical, you should ensure that the content between the pages differs substantively.
+This is not an error, but is working as intended, because Google does not serve duplicate pages.
+However, if you think that Google has chosen the wrong URL as canonical, you can explicitly mark the canonical for this page.
+Alternately, if you think that this page is not a duplicate of the Google-chosen canonical, you should ensure that the content differs substantially between the two pages.

 Warnings are listed in the Improve page experience table on the summary page of the Page indexing report.
 These issues don't prevent a page from being indexed, but they do reduce Google's ability to understand and index your pages.